bizm/zyme-caucus-integration/Readme.md

 We deploy application via AWS Fargate from Docker image stored in ECR repository.
 Image is built by CodeBuild that is invoked from CodePipeline.
 Deployment is done by `Deploy` action of pipeline via CloudFormation.
 There are two CloudFormation stack types &mdash; [CodePipeline stack](#codepipeline-stack) (one in total) and [ECS stack](#ecs-stack) (one per each deployment/environment).
 The first one should be created/updated manually and the latter is invoked by CodePipeline as described above.

 ### ECR repository
 It makes it easier if you use same ECR repository for all environments.
-If you run environments on different AWS accounts then and still want to use same ECR repository then it must be configured for cross-account access.
+If you run environments on different AWS accounts then your ECR repository must be configured for cross-account access.
 For that reason it should be created manually either via [AWS ECR CLI](#aws-ecr-cli) or via [ECR console](#ecr-console).
 ARN of this repository should be passed to [CodePipeline stack](#codepipeline-stack) as parameter.

 #### ECR cross-account access
 To set it up you need to allow access to specific roles that will run CodeBuild projects and ECS tasks.
 CodeBuild service roles are created by [CodePipeline stack](#codepipeline-stack) and can be found under stack resources by `CodeBuildServiceRole` logical id.
 ECS task execution roles are created by [ECS stack](#ecs-stack) and have logical id `TaskExecutionRole`.
 All those roles must allowed for push and/or pull access in ECR repository policy.
 Check [ECR repository policy examples](https://docs.aws.amazon.com/AmazonECR/latest/userguide/RepositoryPolicyExamples.html) for more information.